crt25/collimator/docs/guides/add-new-analysis.md

 };
 ```

-Here, `walkAst` is an utility function that recursively walks the AST and calls `statementCallback` for each statement node.
+Here, `walkAst` is a utility function that recursively walks the AST and calls `statementCallback` for each statement node.

 The enum `AstCriterionType`, as well as the types `CriteriaBasedAnalyzerInput` and `CriteriaBasedAnalyzerOutput`, are defined in `frontend/src/data-analyzer/analyze-asts.ts`.

 This file also defines the global `analyzeAst` function.
-Given an G-AST and a criterion input, this function runs the corresponding analyzer and returns its output.
+Given a G-AST and a criterion input, this function runs the corresponding analyzer and returns its output.

 In `frontend/src/components/dashboard/criteria` the `analyzeAst` function is used for: